marofrahman/INTO-university-live-brief/README.md

 ### 2) Analysis

 The majority of the analysis was performed using a combination of Excel, SQL and GPT.
 [BigQuery code](https://console.cloud.google.com/bigquery?authuser=1&project=prism-2023-c1&ws=!1m5!1m4!1m3!1sprism-2023-c1!2sbquxjob_635e0d71_18867cf3d8b!3sUS) ultimately built a table that displayed the top 20 suitable universities to partner with.

+### 3) Visualisations

+To visualise the analysis, a [Power BI dashboard](https://app.powerbi.com/groups/d4794dbe-058d-46e0-a484-5e379b4d31a7/reports/06c2c74e-0121-42bc-8f03-8056297ccb8c/ReportSection?experience=power-bi) was made.
+Elements of comparison between KPIs and changes overtime were displayed to gather a sense of attendance costs VS household incomes as well as the international presence of these chosen universities.

+### 4) Business Case

+Test

+### 5) Powerpoint Slides

+Test

+### 6) Video Presentation